6 Cool Ways to Immerse Yourself in Russian Right at Home

 - Did you meet anyone interesting today?
 Write about them!

-You can’t go to Russia right now, but why not plan a trip there anyway—using only Russian-language resources?
+You can’t go to Russia right now, but why not plan a trip there anyway using only Russian-language resources?

 Now research them!

-On the other hand, if you want to do everything from scratch yourself, go to Google’s Russian site, switch your keyboard to Cyrillic and search for sites in each city you wish to visit: find a place to stay, research some museums, track down some restaurants—do they have food that you want to try?
+- Research places for your itinerary and lodging.
+Find a place to stay, research museums and track down some restaurants—do they have food you want to try?
 Look at train or plane schedules.
 Or for how to rent a car.

-Maybe you want to stay for longer?
+- Maybe you want to stay for longer?
 Research apartments!
 Look for furniture to buy or rent.
 Research the exchange rate and see how much you’re going to spend.

+- Learn about Russian culture and history.
 Read up on the history and contemporary culture of where you want to go, again only using Russian language sources.
 Write up summaries to add to your travel guide.
 Look at concert or play schedules.
 Find out how you can buy a ticket or reserve a seat in advance.

-Tip 6: Find Real Russians
+6. Find Real Russians

 Speaking with others is a great way to immerse yourself in Russian!

-Does your town have a Russian cultural center?
+- Does your town have a Russian cultural center?
 They’re usually staffed by Russian volunteers who will be happy to speak to you.
 While you’re there, pick up a schedule of events and try to attend some for a full Russian immersion experience with real Russians!

-Does your town have a large refugee or immigrant community?
+- Does your town have a large refugee or immigrant community?
 Is one of the groups Russian?
 If so, step up and volunteer to work with them.
 Help them get settled in, find their way around town, go shopping.
-They might not know much English, and what better opportunity to immerse yourself in Russian conversation than while doing something good for others?
+They might not know much English, but what better opportunity to immerse yourself in Russian conversation than while doing something good for others?